ollelogdahl/cgr/docs/rend2.typ

 meshlet level instead of objects, meaning that the geometry would be more evenly distributed.

 Overall, mesh shading would be really interesting to try out.

+== Future Work

+The current design has some flaws, but also shows great promise.

+Support for GPU mesh skinning.

+Simple ray-tracing acceleration structures.

 #bibliography(style: "ieee", "uni.bib")